Page title

 An example of the Life Cycle Cost Analysis model is appended at pages 26 to 35.
 The LCCA has been formed on the basis of the following conventions and concepts.

-The base convention is that the model provided by DSR does not incorporate any direct capital costs.
+The base convention is that the model provided by the department does not incorporate any direct capital costs.
 The costs entered into the model that affect the financial result should only be operating costs and be directly related to the costs of the management and maintenance of the facility or asset.

 Each of the component cost option sheets has been developed to reflect the project’s life cycle phases, including concept and definition, design and development, manufacturing and installation, maintenance, support services and gross revenues.
 Each of these areas has been further identified into costs areas identified by either capital costs or operating costs.